Skip to Content

 Instructions

-2. Place colored coffee filter on a craft mat or zipper bag and spray with water.
-Have fun watching the magic of the colors move and blend!
+3. Place colored coffee filter on a craft mat or zipper bag and spray with water.
 Set aside to dry.

-4. Glue on the wiggly googly eyes.
-You can use a low temp hot glue gun or a tacky craft glue.
+5. Glue on two eyes using a low temp hot glue gun or tacky craft glue.

-7. Fold the dry coffee filters in half and crinkle slightly to fluff them.
+9. Fold dry coffee filters in half and crinkle slightly to fluff them.

-8. Insert coffee filter into top clip of clothespin to be the turkey’s feathers.
+10. Insert filter into top clip of clothespin to be the turkey’s feathers.

 Notes